-Inpatient Coverage In Health Insurance
+Inpatient Coverage in Health Insurance

 Aryan meets with a minor accident and fractures his right hand.
 He goes to the hospital, where the doctor informs him he has a slight bone fracture that will require a plaster cast.
 The doctor takes Aryan to the emergency room and puts the plaster cast on his hand.
 He also prescribes some medicines.
 All this amounts to Rs.
 4000.
 Aryan contacts the insurer and informs them about the accident and the medical expenses.
 The insurer, however, tells Aryan that he’ll have to pay the expenses out of his pocket - because such expenses are not covered by health insurance.